Drug information provided by: Micromedex

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.
 It is important for women to have regular gynecologic check-ups while taking this medicine.

 It is unlikely that a postmenopausal woman may become pregnant.
 But, you should know that using this medicine while you are pregnant could harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
+If you are a woman who can bear children, your doctor may give you a pregnancy test 7 days before you start using this medicine to make sure you are not pregnant.
+Use an effective form of birth control during treatment and for 1 month after the last dose.
 If you think you have become pregnant while using this medicine, call your doctor right away.

 This medicine may decrease bone mineral density when used for a long time.
 A low bone mineral density can cause weak bones or osteoporosis.
 If you have any questions about this, talk to your doctor.